H2CO3/Sparkling/doc/tutorial.md

 ## Arrays

-To define an array you can either use the `array()` standard library function:
+To define an array you can compose array literals:

-    var empty = array();
-    var a = array(1, 2, 3, 4, 5);

-But you can compose array literals as well:

     var empty = {};
     var primes = { 2, 3, 5 };

 You can create an array contaning different types of values.
-Arrays are indexed from zero, just like strings.
+Arrays indexing starts with zero.

     > print({ 1, 2, 3, "hello" }[3]);
     hello